kwill1253/UlboraCMSAdminTemplate/README.md

-UlboraCMSAdminTemplate
+UlboraCMS Admin Template
 ======================

-UlboraCMS Admin template that uses AngularJS and Bootstrap.js
+UlboraCMS Admin template that uses AngularJS 1.2 and Bootstrap.js v3

 UlboraCMS is a Java API build with Spring 3, Hibernate, JPA.
 UlboraCMS uses Spring MVC as the JSON REST layer.
 It includes versioning, a workflow engine, and a WYSIWYG editor.